- Booths all around the esplanade with hands-on fun.

-At Jason Lee, students learn about ocean health to teach other kids at The Children’s Water Festival.
+At Jason Lee, students learn about plastic consumption and ocean health in science classes to teach other kids.
 Now they’re sharing these same lessons with us at Ocean Fest!

-HANDS-ON: Look at the microplastics in our water through microscopes, sort plastic from a local beach and learn how it affects animals.
+HANDS-ON: Look at microplastic fibers in our water through microscopes, sort plastic from a local beach and learn how it affects animals.

 Pierce County Library is all about STEM, and aims to educate the county about environmental issues.
 Find accurate, reliable sources of scientific information in print and digital, and learn about the water cycle and run-off.